5 Deployments and Code Promotion

 This is not a book on Git.
 If you’re not comfortable using local and remote repositories, branching, and merging, then the rest of this chapter will not be useful right now.
 I recommend you take a break from this book and learn about Git.

 People who say learning Git is easy are either lying or have forgotten.
 I am sorry our industry is standardized on a tool with such terrible ergonomics.
-It’s worth your time to learn.
+It is, unfortunately, worth your time to learn.

 Whether you’re an R or Python user, I’d recommend starting with a resource designed to teach Git to a data science user.
 My recommendation is to check out HappyGitWithR by Jenny Bryan.